Quantum diffusion and large primordial perturbations from inflation: Prospects

 So far in this chapter, the production of PBHs has been attributed to large local values of $\zeta_R$, the curvature perturbation coarse-grained at the scale $R$, where the mass of the resulting black hole scales with the Hubble mass at the time the scale $R$ re-enters the Hubble radius.
 This is however only an approximation, and modern PBH formation criteria rather depend on the smoothed density contrast or the compaction function~\cite{Shibata:1999zs, Harada:2015yda, Musco:2018rwt} to determine whether a PBH forms, and use critical scaling to infer its mass~\cite{Choptuik:1992jv, Evans:1994pj, Koike:1995jm}.

 The curvature perturbation is a direct outcome of the stochastic $\delta N$ formalism but the statistics of other relevant cosmological fields, at the non-perturbative level, remain unexplored.
-One reason why the curvature perturbation is not ideal to predict the formation of PBHs is that it is sensitive to power at large scales.
-Indeed, from the coincident two-point function, $\langle \zeta_R^2(\vec{x})\rangle = \int \dd\ln k \mathcal{P}_\zeta(k) \mathrm{sinc}(kR/a)$, one can see that power at scales $k\ll a/R$ may contribute significantly to $\zeta_R$, depending on the power spectrum.
+One reason why the curvature perturbation is not ideal to predict the formation of PBHs at the scale $R$ is that it is sensitive to power at larger scales.
+Indeed, if $\zeta_R$ denotes the curvature perturbation coarse-grained at the scale $R$, from the coincident two-point function, $\langle \zeta_R^2(\vec{x})\rangle = \int \dd\ln k \mathcal{P}_\zeta(k) \mathrm{sinc}(kR/a)$, one can see that power at scales $k\ll a/R$ may contribute significantly to $\zeta_R$, depending on the power spectrum.
 However, at large scales, $\zeta$ is conserved and may be interpreted as a renormalisation of the scale factor seen by a local observer, hence it should not affect the collapse dynamics of a local over-density.
 In contrast, at the linear level the comoving density contrast is related to the curvature perturbation via \bea \delta_{\mathrm{lin}} = \frac{2(1+w)}{5+3w} \frac{k^2}{a^2 H^2} \zeta\, , \eea where $w$ is the equation-of-state parameter.
 The density contrast thus features an additional $k^2$ suppression at large scales, which ensures that only the scales $k \sim a/R$ contribute to the formation of black holes with size $R$.
 If one accounts for the non-linear relationship between the curvature perturbation and the density contrast, one is specifically led to consider the compaction function, but the argument remains the same.

 One possible approach to compute the statistics of the density contrast or the compaction function is to consider the coarse-shelled curvature perturbation, where instead of averaging $\zeta$ over a sphere of radius $R$, one considers its average between two spheres of radii $R_1$ and $R_2$, $\Delta\zeta_{R_1,R_2}(\vec{x}) = \zeta_{R_2}(\vec{x}) - \zeta_{R_1}(\vec{x})$.
 This selects scales in the interval $a/R_2<k<a/R_1$, so by adjusting the parameters $R_1$ and $R_2$ around $R$, one can try to mimic $\delta_R(\vec{x})$.
 Since the coarse-shelled curvature perturbation can be written as the difference between two coarse-grained curvature perturbations, its statistics can be computed in the stochastic-$\delta N$ formalism, and in this way one may approximate the statistics of the comoving density contrast.
 This approach is developed in Ref.~\cite{Tada:2021zzj}, where it is also applied to the compaction function.
 This requires us to compute the two-point distribution of the curvature perturbation, $P[\zeta_{R_1}(\vec{x}),\zeta_{R_2}(\vec{x})]$, but no higher statistics.